So you want to port to Android?

 You’ve all heard about Android’s fragmentation problem.
 Apple devices are made by the same company, have a small range of screen sizes, and use the same operating software (iOS).
 Android devices are made by different companies, with thousands of different devices and many screen sizes.

 Device fragmentation is a problem, but it’s not your problem.
 That’s because Android developers generally support just 5–10 of the most popular devices in their target market.

 When choosing which Android devices to support, your intended audience is key.
 For example the five most popular devices in the USA are different to the most popular in North Africa.
 They will also run different operating systems and have different hardware components.

-For North American clients, as of November 2016, we regularly support:
+For European and North American clients, as of December 2017, we regularly support:

 Nexus 7 (2012 & 2013)

 For clients in North America, Europe and Australia, we usually recommend supporting the current operating system plus two back.
 For an Android app with an audience in a country like the USA, that currently means versions 8.x (Oreo), 7.x (Nougat) and 6.x (Marshmallow).